-I am an Assistant Professor of Philosophy at Bowling Green State University.
-My main areas of work are within political philosophy and ethics, though I have strong interests in philosophy of religion and political economy.
+I am an Associate Professor of Philosophy at Bowling Green State University.
+My main areas of work are within political philosophy and ethics, though I have strong interests in philosophy of religion and political economy (PPE).

 From here, you can learn more about me, view my CV or read a few of my publications or learn more about my book.
 You can also watch me talk about my research with fellow philosopher Jason Brennan on Philosophy TV.
 Feel free to email me.
 I’m easy to reach at kevinvallier-at-gmail-dot-com.
 You can follow me on academia.edu here, Google Scholar here, and SSRN here.